 The laws for wrongful death cases are different than they used to be.
 In previous years, there was no way to sue for the death of a loved one.
 This left family members without a way to recover damages after losing a loved one.
 But today, wrongful death statutes make it possible for certain family members to sue for damages.

-Who Else Other than Family Can File a Claim?
+Who Else Besides Family Can File a Claim?

 Besides a spouse, child, or parent, the last person who can bring the suit represents the deceased’s estate.
 The probate court appoints this person, and they would bring the lawsuit under their name.